Animesh Das

 • UsersWeight → The weight assigned to followed users in ranking

-• This can be customised based on the Customer requirement
+• This can be customised based on the customer’s requirement.

 Use Cases